 I Say No I Feel

-chapters on easy reliable templates for what to say when you're under attack or
+chapters on easy reliable templates for what to say when you're under

 feeling pressured by a partner.
 Again, there are no miracle